 As Titch followed the fish a bow-wave became visible and I instructed him to put more sidestrain onto the fish as it was heading straight for a fast, shallow rapid.
 The tiny rod hooped into an impossible arc, I crossed my fingers and luckily the fish turned.

-Titch slowly pumped the fish upstream, but it made several more lightning-fast runs, with as much power as the first.
-Already, the rod had blown away my preconceptions of its limits, so I told Titch to keep as much of a bend in the rod as possible, to absorb any sudden lunges.
+Titch slowly worked the fish back upstream, but it made several more lightning-fast runs, with as much power as the first.
+Already, the rod had blown away my preconceptions of its limits (and those of any telescopic rod), so I told Titch to keep as much of a bend in the rod as possible, to absorb any sudden lunges.

 After a few minutes we caught our first glimpse of the fish and it was a good one!
 Titch slowly walked back towards a shallow area where we would land the fish, but even then the fish passed him and swam upstream with seemingly limitless energy.
 After a few more runs and stalemates (where the fish was upstream of Titch, holding its position with only occasional flicks of its tail, against both the current and the force Titch was exerting upon it!), the fish eventually began to tire.
 After a 55 minute battle of attrition, a fine mahseer was subdued, and Kirphal plucked it from the shallows.

 The fish measured 45 inches from nose to tail-fork, had a huge girth, and was estimated at a little over 40lbs.